When you write something good, you feel proud. You want to share it with the world, and you hope everyone will read it.

 - Title Tag: Text that appears in the tab when a page is open in a web browser.

 - Meta Title: This is the clickable link that appears in a search result.

 - Meta Description: Text that appears under the meta title in a web search.

 - Page headlines

 Check out this site for some helpful tips to better understand SEO.

-You can also use software like Google Analytics to track the number of visitors to your site, including what pages they are looking at, what links they are clicking on, and how long they are spending on your webpage.
+You can also use software like Google Analytics to track the number of visitors to your site.
+Analytics can tell you what pages visitors are looking at, what links they are clicking on, and how long they are spending on your web page.
 And you can test out different title tags, headlines, etc. to see if it affects the traffic being driven to your page.